Associate Professor of Japanese and Comparative Literature, Undergraduate Faculty Advisor for Japanese

 In my first book, Becoming Modern Women: Love and Female Identity in Prewar Japanese Literature and Culture, I examined fiction by women writers in conjunction with a range of non-fiction writing about love, such as love treatises and early feminist texts.
 Focusing on same-sex love, love marriage and maternal love—terms newly created in Japan during the early twentieth century—this book explores how modern female identity was imagined and constructed during the 1910s-30s.

 In addition to research on various Japanese women writers, I have also written on representations of women in both canonical and popular literatures.
 My areas of interest in early sexology include same-sex sexuality, sex difference, chastity, concepts of gendered ailments, and the influence of Western sexology in Japan.
-In recent years, my research interests have expanded to include studies of kimono, objects in literature, and Japanese film.
+My current project (see below) is in the area of kimono studies, object studies and twentieth-century Japanese literature and film.

 Becoming Modern Women: Love and Female Identity in Prewar Japanese Literature and Culture (Stanford University Press, 2010)